 Get a good night’s sleep before the interview

-Getting a good night’s sleep before an important job interview can make huge difference.
+Getting a good night’s sleep before an important job interview can make a huge difference.
 Not only will it help you to stay sharp and think on your feet during the meeting, but it can also relieve some of that dreaded pre-interview jitters.

 Having a good night’s sleep is not just about getting 6 – 8 hours of shuteye.
-It’s also important to practice good sleeping habits like turning off screens, having a warm relaxing bath or drinking calming teas in the hours before bedtime.
+It’s also important to practice good sleeping habits like turning off screens, having a warm relaxing bath, or drinking calming teas in the hours before bedtime.

-Sleeping well will help you to have still mind and wake up feeling refreshed!
+Sleeping well will help you to have a still mind and wake up feeling refreshed!
 Sleeping well gives you an emotional and physical advantage during an interview because it helps reduce stress hormones in the body so that you’re more alert and energized during your interview.

-Another bonus tip is to wake up early the day of your interview even if your interview is at a later hour.
+Another bonus tip is to wake up early on the day of your interview even if your interview is at a later hour.

 This gives you plenty of travel time so you can show up on time, which is certainly a good impression to make!

-Not only that, but it also puts your time management skills to test and it can be something that motivates you!
+Not only that, but it also puts your time management skills to the test and it can be something that motivates you!

 Job interviews can be incredibly nerve-wracking right?
 We know that- but if you know how to handle stress in the right way, it can truly make all the difference.